-Ashford University offers Employee Tuition Savings (ETS) to students selected and sponsored by a participating Employer.
-To be eligible for ETS, students must be enrolled in Ashford University undergraduate or master’s level Graduate programs, or non-degree seeking coursework at the undergraduate or master’s level.
-ETS is funded by both the Employer and Ashford University.
-This savings program is intended to help students minimize educational loan debt by funding a recipient’s direct education-related costs not covered by their employer’s reimbursement plan.
+Ashford University offers an Employee Tuition Savings (ETS) program to students selected and sponsored by a participating employer.
+To be eligible for ETS, students must be enrolled in an Ashford University undergraduate or master’s level program, or in non-degree seeking coursework at the undergraduate or master’s level.
+ETS is funded by both the employer and Ashford University.
+This savings program is intended to help students minimize educational loan debt by funding a recipient’s direct education-related costs not immediately covered by their employer’s reimbursement plan.
 Direct education-related costs include tuition for all eligible courses, Technology Fee (per course), books, course digital materials, instructional materials, graduation fee, and Prior Learning Assessment (PLA) fees.
-If both electronic and hard copy course materials are available for the same course, ETS will only fund the electronic course materials, and if a student chooses to receive hard copy course materials, the student will be responsible to pay the difference in price and shipping costs.

-Employer Tuition Reimbursement along with ETS fund up to ten (10) undergraduate or (8) masters courses over a period of time, up to 12-months, referred to as an ETS Year.
-Concurrent enrollment, defined as the enrollment in more than one class in every five (undergraduate) or six (masters) week module, is available for students to request with an accompanied cash additional payment for course tuition.
+Employer Tuition Reimbursement and ETS fund up to ten (10) undergraduate or eight (8) master’s courses over a period of time, up to 12-months, referred to as an ETS Year.
+Concurrent enrollment (defined as the enrollment in more than one class in every five-week (undergrad) or six-week (master's) module) is available for students to request with an accompanied additional cash payment for course costs.
 Pre-approval without a payment may be permitted for extenuating circumstances on a case-by-case basis at the discretion of Ashford University.
-Under no circumstances can a student complete more than ten (undergraduate) or eight (masters) courses utilizing only employer funding within a single ETS year.
+Under no circumstances can a student complete more than ten (10) undergraduate or eight (8) master’s courses utilizing only employer funding within a single ETS year.

-Documentation required for the Employee Tuition Savings includes the following:
+Documentation required for the Employee Tuition Savings program includes the following: